dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

   Skip copying large objects, also known as blobs, when copying the data from the source database to the target database.

+--skip-extensions

+  Skip copying extensions from the source database to the target database.

+  When used, schema that extensions depend-on are also skipped: it is expected that creating needed extensions on the target system is then the responsibility of another command (such as :ref:`pgcopydb_copy_extensions`), and schemas that extensions depend-on are part of that responsibility.

+  Because creating extensions require superuser, this allows a multi-steps approach where extensions are dealt with superuser privileges, and then the rest of the pgcopydb operations are done without superuser privileges.

 --filters <filename>